mahimarib/notion-plant-tracker/README.md

 **GET**

-a JSON object containng a map of my plants which the shortcuts will use to ask the user to select which plants watered.
+Returns a JSON object containing a map of my plants.
+The shortcuts script will use the list to ask the user to select which plants watered.
 The IDs are used to send a POST request for watered plants.

 ```json
 {